Mounjaro Weight Loss Injections UK: Who Is Eligible in 2026?

 - Ability to engage with follow-up and monitoring

-At Slinic Pharmacy, consultations are reviewed by qualified UK prescribers who take time to understand each patient’s circumstances, rather than relying on automated approvals.
+At Slinic, consultations are reviewed by qualified UK prescribers who take time to understand each patient’s circumstances, rather than relying on automated approvals.
+This approach helps ensure treatment is safe, appropriate, and realistic for long-term use.

 When Mounjaro May Not Be Suitable